 I am involved in various types of writing projects, from opinion pieces and blogs to larger reports and articles.
 Below is a partial selection indexed chronologically.
+A number of publications are available via the Tufts Digital Library.

 Penn Loh and Sarah Jimenez.
 February 2017.
 Solidarity Rising in Massachusetts: How solidarity economy movement is emerging in lower income communities of color.
 Report for the Solidarity Economy Initiative.